dcollinsn/fab-docs/trp.md

 In Competitive and Professional tournaments, the Head Judge may enforce all players to be required to use sleeves.

 Players are responsible for ensuring their sleeves and/or cards are not marked in any way during a tournament.
 A card or sleeve is considered marked if it is possible to differentiate the card or sleeve from other cards in the same deck.
+The head judge is responsible for determining the threshold for cards being considered marked - they should be more lenient in casual level tournaments and more rigorous in professional level tournaments.

 Judges will be on the lookout for marked cards during the tournament, including deck checks, to ensure the integrity of the tournament is upheld.
 During a match, a player may alert a judge if they suspect the opponent’s cards or sleeves are marked in a way that would give that player an advantage.
 It is at the Judge’s discretion if that player may continue using those sleeves as well as any further penalties.